4.4. Virtual Directory Information Tree Views

 4.4.4.
 Views and Other Directory Features

-dc=example,dc=comdoes not return any entries from the virtual search space are returned; in fact, no virtual-search-space search is performed.
+dc=example,dc=comdoes not return any entries from the virtual search space; in fact, no virtual-search-space search is performed.
 Views processing occurs only if the search base is

 ou=Location Views.
 This way, views ensure that the search does not result in entries from both locations.
-(If it were a conventional DIT, entries from both locations are returned.)
+(If it were a conventional DIT, entries from both locations would be returned.)

 4.4.5.
 Effects of Virtual Views on Performance